Forgot password

 2. Your skill is higher than your rank.

-Overall, the ranked system we saw in SUPERVIVE’s alpha seems very well-crafted and addresses multiple issues like throwing and an ambiguous rank up system that we usually see in competitive games of the same nature like LoL or VALORANT.
-Unlike other titles, most of the reward system is focused on the team’s overall performance, so you wouldn’t see much of a difference in the amount of RP you gain versus your teammate.
+Overall, the ranked system we see in SUPERVIVE alpha seems very well-crafted and addresses multiple issues, like throwing and an ambiguous rank-up system that we usually see in competitive games of the same nature, like League or VALORANT.

 Dot Esports is supported by our audience.
 When you purchase through links on our site, we may earn a small affiliate commission.
 Learn more about our Affiliate Policy